ashleve/lightning-hydra-template/README.md

 <details>
-  <summary>Train model with any logger available in PyTorch Lightning, like <a href="https://wandb.ai/">Weights&Biases</a></summary>
+  <summary><b>Train model with any logger available in PyTorch Lightning, like Weights&Biases</b></summary>

 > PyTorch Lightning provides convenient integrations with most popular logging frameworks.
 Read more [here](#experiment-tracking).
 Using wandb requires you to [setup account](https://www.wandb.com/) first.
-After that just complete the config as below.
+After that just complete the config as below.<br>
+**Click [here](https://wandb.ai/hobglob/template-dashboard/) to see example wandb dashboard generated with this template.**
 ```yaml
 # set project and entity names in `configs/logger/wandb`
 wandb: